Exploratory Analysis: Using Univariate, Bivariate, & Multivariate Analysis Techniques

 The ANOVA test is used to determine whether there is a significant difference among the averages of more than two groups that are statistically different from each other.
 This analysis is appropriate for comparing the averages of a numerical variable for more than two categories of a categorical variable.

-Multivariate analysis is required when more than two variables have to be analyzed simultaneously.
-It is a tremendously hard task for the human brain to visualize a relationship among 4 variables in a graph and thus multivariate analysis is used to study more complex sets of data.
+Multivariate analysis becomes necessary when analysts need to examine more than two variables simultaneously.
+Visualizing relationships among four variables in a graph presents a tremendous challenge for the human brain, so analysts use multivariate analysis to study more complex data sets.
 Types of Multivariate Analysis include Cluster Analysis, Factor Analysis, Multiple Regression Analysis, Principal Component Analysis, etc. More than 20 different ways to perform multivariate analysis exist and which one to choose depends upon the type of data and the end goal to achieve.
 The most common ways are:

 Cluster Analysis classifies different objects into clusters in a way that the similarity between two objects from the same group is maximum and minimal otherwise.
 It is used when rows and columns of the data table represent the same units and the measure represents distance or similarity.

-Principal Components Analysis (or PCA) is used for reducing the dimensionality of a data table with a large number of interrelated measures.
-Here, the original variables are converted into a new set of variables, which are known as the “Principal Components” of Principal Component Analysis.
+Principal Components Analysis (PCA) reduces the dimensionality of a data table with a large number of interrelated measures.
+This process converts the original variables into a new set of variables known as the “Principal Components” of PCA.

-PCA is used for the dataset that shows multicollinearity.
-Although least squares estimates are biased, the distance between variances and their actual value can be really large.
+PCA addresses datasets that exhibit multicollinearity.
+Although least squares estimates may show bias, the distance between variances and their actual values can be significantly large.
 So, PCA adds some bias and reduces standard error for the regression model.

 Correspondence Analysis using the data from a contingency table shows relative relationships between and among two different groups of variables.
 A contingency table is a 2D table with rows and columns as groups of variables.